LazaUK/SLM-Phi-3-MLFlow/README.md

     model = "microsoft/Phi-3-mini-4k-instruct"
 )
 ```
-3. You can now save your Phi-3 model’s transformer pipeline into MLFlow format and provide additional details such as the target artifacts path, specific model configuration settings (model_config), and inference API type:
+3. You can now save your Phi-3 model’s transformer pipeline into MLFlow format and provide additional details such as the target artifacts path, specific model configuration settings and inference API type:
 ``` Python
 model_info = mlflow.transformers.log_model(
     transformers_model = pipeline,